• Cozy Winter Recipes

 • Oats: Old fashioned rolled oats will work best for this and give the texture that makes these muffins so good!
 Instant or quick oats would work, but will give the muffins a different texture.
 Steel cut oats would not work for this recipe.

 • Banana: Ripe, mashed bananas are what you will need here for the most delicious flavor.
 I have used bananas that aren't quite ripe and the flavor isn't nearly as good, so wait until you have those extra ripe ones!
-You need about 2-3 bananas.
+You need about 2-3 bananas or enough mashed banana to equal 1 cup.

 • Eggs